 Public records and open meetings laws don’t apply to most religious groups in the U.S. and other countries, so religion reporting depends heavily on interviews.
 To get great stories, it helps immensely to have a reporter who has cultivated sources.

-Religion journalists’ expertise is invaluable for breaking news coverage of shootings at , terrorism attacks done in the name of faiths, hate crimes, court rulings and legislation involving religion and more.
+Religion journalists’ expertise is invaluable for breaking news coverage of shootings at houses of worship, terrorism attacks done in the name of faiths, hate crimes, court rulings and legislation involving religion and more.

 Tips for covering religion on other beats